KenKundert/avendesora/doc/installing.rst

 You will also need to install some operating system commands.
 On Redhat systems (Fedora, Centos, Redhat) use::

-   yum install gnupg2 xdotool xsel
+   dnf install gnupg2 xdotool xsel

 You should also install python-gobject.
 Conceivably this could be installed with the above pip command, but gobject appears broken in pypi, so it is better use the operating system's package manager to install it.
 See the setup.py file for more information.
 On Redhat systms use::

-   yum install python3-gobject
+   dnf install python3-gobject

 Gobject is only used to provide a user-interactive selection utility.
 However, if you prefer, you can use *dmenu* for your selection utility, in which case you will need to install it by hand using::

-   yum install dmenu
+   dnf install dmenu

 If you would like to use scrypt as a way of encrypting fields, you will need to install scrypt by hand using::